Right: Chet's Stinson "S" Junior, NC-10888, S/N 8062, probably at the time it was delivered. The license for the plane was issued in November 1931.

 Although the company continued to design and built excellent aircraft during the 1930's, during and after World War II, its absorption by its parent companies led to the loss of its identity.
 This has unfortunately obscured the contributions of one of America's great aviation pioneers.

-Below: the Stinson at the Ford Airport near Detroit 5 April 1932, being refuelled.
+Right: the Stinson at the Ford Airport near Detroit 5 April 1932, being refuelled.
 Ford Airport had one feature that was exceptional at the airports Chet frequented: paved taxiways and runways.
 (Click here for more photos of the Ford Airport.)